Tips for Traveling Alone for the First Time

 Even if you usually stay in single rooms like me, you’ll still meet a ton of people in the hostel’s communal kitchen, on walking tours, or nightly activities such as trivia or pub crawls.

-2. Guided tours are not the devil.
+Guided tours are not the devil.
+Let me repeat that: guided tours are not the devil.

 Guided tours carry a stigma in the online travel sphere.
 Check out Lonely Planet or Trip Advisor’s forums, and you’ll immediately see what I mean.
 Anyone who dares to inquire about a guided tour is told to “try exploring independently” instead.
 Uh, thanks for the advice?